-- a) Plan A Replaced by Article 9.2.1(d) of the Common Agreement
+- (a) Plan A Replaced by Article 9.2.1(d) of the Common Agreement

-- b) Plan B 50% coverage
+- (b) Plan B 50% coverage

-- c) Plan C 50% coverage
+- (c) Plan C 50% coverage

-An employee is eligible for orthodontic services under Plan C after the equivalent of six (6) months full time employment.
-Orthodontic services are subject to a lifetime maximum payment of \$2,000 per patient.
+An employee is eligible for orthodontic services under Plan C after the equivalent of six (6) months full-time employment.
+Orthodontic services are subject to a lifetime maximum payment of two thousand dollars (\$2,000) per patient.

-25.04 Group Life - Refer to Common Agreement - Article 9.2.1(c)
+25.4 Group Life (Refer to Common Agreement - Article 9.2.1[c])

-25.05 Workers' Compensation Board Claim
+25.5 Workers' Compensation Board Claim

 Where a regular employee is on a claim recognized by the Workers' Compensation Board, while the employee was on the Employer's business, the employee shall be entitled to leave, at his/her regular rate of pay, up to a maximum of one hundred thirty (130) days for any one (1) claim.
-Where an employee elects to claim leave with pay under this Article, the compensation payable by the Workers' Compensation Board shall be remitted to the Employer.
+Where an employee elects to claim leave with pay under this article, the compensation payable by the Workers' Compensation Board shall be remitted to the Employer.

-25.06 Employment Insurance
+25.6 Employment Insurance